Calendar Put Spread

 Max Loss

-The maximum loss is limited to the initial net cost of the spread—the amount paid to enter the position.
-This occurs if the stock price is above the strike price at the expiration of the long put, rendering both options worthless.
+The maximum loss is capped at the net cost of the spread at entry-the amount paid to enter the position.
+This happens if the stock price is above the strike price at expiration of the long put, so both options are worthless.

 Risk